AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 query.findObjectsInBackgroundWithBlock { (posts: [PFObject]?, error: NSError?) -> Void in
     if let posts = posts {
-        // do something with the array of object returned by the call } else {
+        // do something with the array of object returned by the call for post in posts {
+            // access the object as a dictionary and cast type let likeCount = post["likesCount"] as?
+Int    // post.value(forKey: "likesCount") is equivalent }
+    } else {
         print(error?.localizedDescription)
     }